danielscholl/iac-aks/README.md

   --name $Registry
 ```

-## Containerize and push an application to the registry
+#### Containerize and push an application to the registry

-Download an application build the docker images and push it to the private registry and deploy a k8s manifest.
+_Download an application, build the docker images, push it to the private registry then deploy a k8s manifest._

 ```powershell
 # Clone a Sample Application